heiinhei911/job-insights/README.md

 # Job Insights - Job Scraper & Data Analysis

-This is a customizable web scraper for full-time jobs on JobsDB.com HK with in-depth analysis and visualization on current market data to uncover insights that can help job seekers and employers better understand employment trends.
+This is a customizable web scraper for full-time jobs on JobsDB.com HK with in-depth analysis and visualization of current market data to uncover insights that can help job seekers and employers better understand employment trends.

 This project is split into two parts: the **Job Scraper** and the **Data Analysis** using the data scraped from the first part.